kristosh/Foundation-Models/README.md

 Please have a look on the necessary packages that needs to be installed.
 Soon a list of requirements will be provided.

 # Running on the GPU and CUDA 11.4

+From text embeddings and tokens to prompt analysis and topic modelling.